manu-44/OSC-to-AtemOSC-Chataigne-Module/README.md

     Auxiliary 1

-    and so on...

-Transition Control
+# Transition Control

-    T-bar
-    	with float 0 to 1
+    T-bar	(with float 0 to 1)

     Cut

-    Auto
-    	with type : MIX, DIP, WIPE, Stinger or DVE with rate : set up time for auto transition
+    Auto (MIX, DIP, WIPE, Stinger or DVE 	AND 	rate : set up time for auto transition)

     Fade to Black Toggle

     Preview Transition

-Auxiliary Source Selection
+# Auxiliary Source Selection

     Set Source for Aux 1 to 6